allegheny-college-cmpsc-101-fall-2023/number-comparison-starter/writing/reflection.md

 - `poetry run compare --first 4 --second 10 --third 21`

+TODO: Use a fenced code block to provide the output for this command.

+- `poetry run compare --input-file inputs/file4.txt`

 ## Source Code and Configuration Files

-### Describe in detail how the completed source code works
+### Describe in detail how the following source code works

-#### A function that finds the minimum of three int values

-TODO: Use a fenced code block to provide the requested source code
-TODO: Write at least one paragraph to explain the request source code

-#### A function that returns both largest odd and a boolean diagnostic flag
+#### A function that reads in a file containing data

-TODO: Use a fenced code block to provide the requested source code
+TODO: Please retype the code you implemented to parse a data file in addition to explaining it briefly.

+##### What function and methods are used within the parsing function?

-TODO: Write at least one paragraph to explain the request source code
+TODO: Please retype the code requested.

+##### In what ways is the structure of the return type unnecessary for this project?

+TODO: Briefly explain

+##### For what kinds of data would this parsing function be more appropriate?

+TODO: Briefly explain

 #### Compare and contrast your implementation of `get_largest_odd` to those on page 25 of the textbook